 Reflection of Reality

-In this section, I will discuss some elements of the movie so there will be some spoilers!
+In this section, I will discuss a few elements of the movie that got my attention, so there will be some spoilers!
 If you haven’t watched to movie, stop reading and come back later.
 You have been warned!

 Here it goes….